 Working from home has been good for me.
 It's nice to be near everything I feel comfortable with.
 On the other hand, it's been a brain drain, which leaves me with not much energy to cook much anymore.
 Having said that, I had been craving Yong Tau Foo, a stuffed vegetable and tofu dish, that I decided to make it myself.
 It's basically an assortment of vegetables: eggplant/brinjal, bitter gourd, red chillies or jalapenos, tofu puffs and beancurd skins stuffed with a mixture of ground pork and fish with green onions.

+I fried them in oil and then made a garlic-oyster sauce gravy to go on the top.
 We had it with some flat rice noodles, which we dressed with hoisin-soy sauce and sesame seeds. (chee cheong fun!)
 It was absolutely yummy.

 Having said that, I am preparing for a few days of cooking for this coming Saturday's Chinese New Year feast.
 I'll save the details for the next blog.
 Expect some good stuff!!!